Domain Name System (DNS) Firewall Market

 Domain Name System (DNS) Firewall Market Recent Developments

-In May 2023, IBM Corporation partnered with SAP SE to integrate IBM Watson AI into SAP solutions.
-This collaboration is expected to enhance AI,driven automation and insights, further supporting cybersecurity measures, including DNS Firewall solutions.
+- In May 2023, IBM Corporation partnered with SAP SE to integrate IBM Watson AI into SAP solutions.
+This collaboration aims to enhance AI-driven automation and data insights while strengthening cybersecurity capabilities, including advanced DNS Firewall solutions.
+The partnership underscores a shared commitment to improving enterprise efficiency through intelligent and secure digital transformation.

-In December 2020, F5 Inc. launched its F5 Cloud DNS service, a primary DNS service aimed at improving DNS infrastructure management and providing robust cybersecurity.
-This launch was part of F5’s strategy to expand its DNS firewall offerings.
+- In December 2020, F5 Inc. launched the F5 Cloud DNS service, a next-generation primary DNS solution designed to enhance DNS infrastructure management and deliver stronger cybersecurity protection.
+This launch marked a strategic step in expanding F5’s DNS firewall offerings, reinforcing its commitment to secure and efficient cloud-based network operations.

 Domain Name System (DNS) Firewall Market Segment Analysis